Azure/azure-arc-validation/testsuite/catalog.md

 - `test_kubernetes_configuration_flux_operator`: This test will ensure that a source control configuration is created on ARM and that the `complianceState` field reflects 'Installed'.
 Then it will check if the flux operator successfully deployed the resources.

+- `CSPScenarioTestAsync,HPScenarioTestAsync`: These tests will ensure that 'clusterconnect' scenarios work by making K8s calls to the connected cluster.

 ## Arc Agent Cleanup